 - The University Sabbatical Leave Committee reviews proposals.
 The Committee may suggest modifications to the proposal, if appropriate, and the applicant may submit a modified proposal directly to the Committee.

-- The President will notify each applicant as to whether the sabbatical leave has been granted.
-The President will send copies of the notification to the chair or school dean of the applicant, and to the college dean if applicable.
-The President will send the proposal, recommendations, and notification to the Provost for deposition in the academic record file of the applicant.
+- The president will notify each applicant as to whether the sabbatical leave has been granted.
+The president will send copies of the notification to the immediate supervisor (chair or dean) of the applicant, with a copy to the college dean, if applicable.
+The president will send the proposal, recommendations, and notification to Academic Human Resources for deposition in the academic record file of the applicant.